 If you find yourself in the enviable position of having the money to spend on a dedicated backup shelter, you are a lucky soul indeed.
 Still, with some planning and prioritized action, it is possible for most people make this a reality (notice I mentioned the word "prioritized").

 By Cherie When it comes to prepping for a major disaster, not all plans are created equally.
-While you will definitely need a solid supply of food, water and survival equipment; no matter where you end up, factors like the weather will also … [Read more...] about Plan Ahead for Hot & Cold Environments
+While you will definitely need a solid supply of food, water and survival equipment; no matter where you end up, factors like the weather will also determine what you should have ready to bring along.
+In … [Read more...] about Plan Ahead for Hot & Cold Environments

 Not long ago we had the opportunity to purchase a Cobb Cooking Grill and we love it.
-The thing that intriguing most was it's portability, the small amount of charcoal (or?) to cook with as well as only the top gets hot so you can cook just about … [Read more...] about Cobb Cooking With the WE2’s
+The thing that intriguing most was it's portability, the small amount of charcoal (or?) to cook with as well as only the top gets hot so you can cook just about anywhere with it.
+There's only two small vent holes … [Read more...] about Cobb Cooking With the WE2’s

-By Bev Sandlin I've been looking for a tent for about 2 years now, but not just any tent.
-Yes I wanted a tent in case of bugging out.
+I've been looking for a tent for about 2 years now, but not just any tent.
+Yes, I wanted a tent in case of bugging out.
 Yes I wanted a small, easy to setup, tent for camping.
-But I also wanted a tent that could be a play tent for the … [Read more...] about What Do YOU Want in a Tent?
+But I also wanted a tent that could be a play tent for the grandchildren to play in in the hay loft if they decided to … [Read more...] about The Best Survivalist Tent For Bug Outs and Camping?

 By Beverly Sandlin First off let me say that this aquarium heater is NOT my idea.
-Wifey of the WE2's mentioned it in a comment and as I had a spare 10 gal. aquarium sitting in the living room waiting to go down to the basement, I thought I would … [Read more...] about Aquarium Heater & Passive Solar Heat NOW!
+Wifey of the WE2's mentioned it in a comment and as I had a spare 10 gal. aquarium sitting in the living room waiting to go down to the basement, I thought I would give it a shot.
+I'm not sure if this is what she … [Read more...] about Aquarium Heater & Passive Solar Heat NOW!